orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 Each constraint doesn’t dictate behavior — it **invites** certain actions while limiting others, creating a constantly shifting web of possibilities.

-As summarized by Davids et al. (2012), skill is “the continuous functional adaptation of behavior to a set of interacting constraints.”
 This is the scientific engine behind the CLA — not repetition, but adaptation.

 ---